obsidian-tasks-group/obsidian-tasks/contributing/Code/How do I see circular dependencies.md

 # How do I see circular dependencies

-This page assumes that you have already set up your [[Setting up build environment#local build environment]]
+This page assumes that you have already set up your [[Local development]]

 ## What are circular dependencies?